-- Proposal for the enhancement and improvement of rights of way will be supported - ➤ Improved linkages for walkers and cyclist, and appropriate signage to and from Newport will be supported - ➤ New development will be expected to enhance pedestrian and cycle accessibility for residents - ➤ Development that would result in the loss of off-street car parking will not be permitted unless an equivalent or better capacity is provided elsewhere in Newport
+- Proposal for the enhancement and improvement of rights of way will be supported - Improved linkages for walkers and cyclist, and appropriate signage to and from Newport will be supported - New development will be expected to enhance pedestrian and cycle accessibility for residents - Development that would result in the loss of off-street car parking will not be supported unless an equivalent or better capacity is provided elsewhere in Newport

-This policy conforms to Telford & Wrekin Local Plan policy SP2 Newport, C1 Promoting Alternatives to the Private Car, C3 Impact of Development on Highways, C4 Design of Roads and Streets and B1 Design Criteria.
+This policy conforms to the emerging Telford & Wrekin Local Plan policy SP2 Newport, C1 Promoting Alternatives to the Private Car, C3 Impact of Development on Highways, C4 Design of Roads and Streets and B1 Design Criteria.
+These policies also conform to the Telford & Wrekin Core Strategy Policies CS9, CS10 and the saved policies of Wrekin Local Plan (2000) and the Shropshire and Telford & Wrekin Joint Structure Plan (2002).